 Field-hunting tip

-Look in oxidized zones of copper ore deposits country — that is the host setting where sampleite typically forms.
+Look in oxidized zones of copper ore deposits country, the host setting where sampleite typically forms.
 If you start seeing atacamite, chrysocolla, malachite in float, you are in the right ground.
 Field specimens usually show a platy crystals, rosettes, crusts habit, so train your eye for that shape before scanning the outcrop.